rajiv4591/Social-JS/readme.md

     ```
 * Response for failed login

     On failed login the response is just an error object returned from the API

 ### Demo Project

 A demo project can be found in the public folder.
+It only works for localhost:3000 as I have registered that url as a redirect url when I got my API keys.

 ### Note